KieronGillingham/CDA404-Assessment/Documentation.md

 # Documentation
-Documentation for Assessment 1
+Documentation for Web Technologies (Lvl 4) - Assessment 1

-Will include:
+Kieron Gillingham\
+Southampton Solent University - 2019

+---

+## Contents
 - The problem to be solved
 - Wireframe of design
 - Colour scheme choice and justification